 The non-invasive ForeSight oximeter cable is intended for use as an adjunct monitor of absolute regional hemoglobin oxygen saturation of blood under the sensors in individuals at risk for reduced-flow or no-flow ischemic states.
 The ForeSight oximeter cable is also intended to monitor relative changes of oxygenated hemoglobin, deoxygenated hemoglobin, and their summation, total hemoglobin, of blood under the sensors.
-The ForeSight oximeter cable of the display of StO2 and relative change in total hemoglobin on the HemoSphere advanced monitor.
+The ForeSight oximeter cable is intended to allow for the display of StO2 and relative change in total hemoglobin on the HemoSphere advanced monitor.